Marrakech Attractions: Your Ultimate Guide to Jemaa el-Fna and Top Points of Interest

 Menara Gardens

+Dating back to the 12th century, these expansive gardens center around a large reflecting pool and pavilion with the Atlas Mountains as a spectacular backdrop.
 The olive groves provide welcome shade, and the large basin—which served as both a reservoir for irrigating the surrounding orchards and a swimming pool for the sultan’s family—creates a serene atmosphere.
-Visit in the early morning to see the mountains reflected in the pool and to enjoy the gardens before they get busy.
+Visit in early morning to see the mountains reflected in the pool before the gardens get busy.

 The Souks: A Labyrinth of Shopping & Culture

 North of Jemaa el-Fna lies a maze of covered markets that form one of Marrakech’s most fascinating points of interest.
-The souks are organized by craft, each section specializing in particular goods:
+The Marrakech souks are organized by craft, each section specializing in particular goods:

 - Souk Semmarine: The largest, specializing in leather goods and babouches (traditional slippers)